Case Study

 Mar - Nov 2022 (9 mo)

-The New England Consortium was established as a collaborative gathering of healthcare experts convening annually.
-Over time, it underwent a significant expansion in both scale and reach, serving as a pioneering platform that generated and consolidated unprecedented resources in the field of metabolism.
+The New England Consortium is a leading resource in the field of inborn errors of metabolism for physicians and families alike.
+Over time, it underwent a significant expansion in both scale and reach, serving as a pioneering platform that generated and consolidated unprecedented resources in the field of rare metabolic disease.
 Its invaluable support to healthcare professionals and families alike encompasses the entire spectrum of care, from Newborn Screening to Transitioning into Adult Care.
+However, this platform was visually outdated and difficult to navigate the 50+ pages making invaluable resources difficult to find and share.

-As the leader of the UX Design team, I recognized the immense potential of the project for our target audience and took charge of advocating for its implementation.
+I recognized the immense potential of the project for our target audience and took charge of advocating for its implementation.
 With my extensive background in Human Computer Interaction and creativity, as well as my in-depth knowledge and experience in genetics and metabolism gained from Boston Children's Hospital, I spearheaded a revamp of the Consortium's platform.
-The goal was to ensure optimal user experience and seamless adaptability to evolving user requirements.
-After months of hard work and dedication, I successfully delivered the final project to the metabolic team in late 2022.
+The goal was to ensure an updated visual design and information architecture to help users find important resources with ease.

 "This is a fantastic looking website.
 It's easy to use and intuitive...
 You know what you have to do immediately in the moment for someone with a diagnoses."